10 Amazing Things to Do in the Abel Tasman National Park

 9. Enjoy a scenic flight over the national park

-Sure, scenic plane and helicopter flights do exist to give you a sensational bird’s eye view of the Abel Tasman National Park.
-However, there’s also the option to do things a little differently with microlight flights (the only place where you can do it in New Zealand) and hang gliding.
+There’s no lack of scenic plane and helicopter flights to give you a sensational bird’s eye view of the Abel Tasman National Park.
+Interestingly, there’s also the option to do things a little differently with microlight flights (the only place where you can do it in New Zealand) and hang gliding.
 Most operators are based at the Motueka Airport.

 If you liked this article, you might like…